Eppo-exp/dot-net-server-sdk/README.md

 [Eppo](https://www.geteppo.com/) is a modular flagging and experimentation analysis tool.
 Eppo's .NET SDK is built to make assignments in multi-user server side contexts, compatible with Dot Net 7.0 Runtime.
 Before proceeding you'll need an Eppo account.

+Despite the name, this SDK runs in both server and client applications.

 ## Features

 - Feature gates